 In this article, we discuss the health benefits of a cold-water shower that you can take advantage of.
-Cold showers may not be everyone’s cup of tea at first, but once you find out about some of these, but may begin to realise why they are becoming more popular.
+Cold showers may not be everyone’s cup of tea at first, but once you find out about some of these, you may begin to realise why they are becoming more popular.

 1. Increases alertness